Skip to Content

 • The Black Phoebe builds a cup-shaped nest made of mud under bridges and on walls and other structures.

-• The Black Phoebe mostly eats insects but on occasion, it also dives into the water to catch tiny fish.
+• Black Phoebes mostly eat insects (such as caterpillars, beetles, and other insects), but on occasion, they also dive into the water to catch tiny fish.

 Eastern Kingbird